OctopusDeploy/blog/blog/2020-01/deploying-java-with-mysql/index.md

 ![](octopus-project-add-wildfly.png)

-Fill in the details of the step template:
+Fill in the details for the step template:
 - Step Name: `Deploy Petclinic Web`
 - On Targets in Roles: `Petclinic-Web`
 - Package ID: `petclinic.web`